Advertiser Disclosure

 Direct deposits help workers receive their paychecks sooner.
 This express delivery makes it easier to cover urgent expenses without taking out loans or leaning on credit card debt.
 However, some direct deposits still do not make it to your account on time.
 Not everyone can wait 1-2 days for their paycheck to hit their bank account.

 Current has a solution for all employees who want faster access to their paychecks.
-Current (*) is a mobile banking app that lets you tap into your payday up to two days early for direct deposits.
+Current (*) is a mobile app that lets you tap into your payday up to two days early for direct deposits.
 (2) You can use Current’s proceeds to cover your living expenses, and then your incoming direct deposit will pay off the difference.
 Unlike direct deposits, Current’s money transfers are instant.
-So if you want the money now, you will have the funds a minute later.
+So, if you want the money now, you will have the funds a minute later.

 Current (*) receives information about your direct deposits from the Federal Reserve and will credit your account, so you have an early payday.
 If your employer does not offer direct deposits, Current (*) can still make your life easier.
 You can take a picture of your check, and it will automatically get deposited into your Current account.
 You still won’t have to drive to your local bank.